jan-bogaerts/mark/src/markdownCode.md

         - store the new current depth
         - prepend the title of the prev-fragment + ' > ' to the result
         - if the new current depth == 1, stop the loop

+### line parser
+- the line-parser service is a global singleton object used to parse markdown lines and update the the text-fragments stored in the project-service.
+- It has:
+  - fragmentIndex: the line-parser service maintains an array of text-fragment objects.
+When the service is created, this list is empty.
+  - createTextFragment: a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed and the index nr at which the object should be placed.
+    - trim the line and convert it to lower case.
+    - count the nr of '#' that are in front of the title and assign to the depth-level of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
+    - remove all the '#' from the line, trim again (to remove any spaces at the front) and assign to the title value of the text-fragment.
+    - set the 'is-out-of-date' flag to true, indicating that this fragment hasn't been processed yet
+    - initialize an empty array for the 'lines' field
+    - initialize an empty array for the 'outOfDateTransformers'
+    - ask the key-service to assign a key to the text-fragment `assignKey(textFragment, index)`.
+    - ask the project-service to add the text-fragment in it's list of text-fragments (projectService.addTextFragment(textFragment, index)).
+    - do not add to the fragmentsIndex (is done separately)
+    - return textFragment
   - clear: clear the fragmentsIndex list.
   - getStartLine(fragment): `return this.fragmentsIndex.indexOf(fragment)`
   - pseudo code for the parse function and related: